silnrsi/wstr/src/content/docs/topics/fonts/finding-and-using-fonts.md

 It would be impossible to list all the sources for commercially-licensed fonts, so the focus here is mainly on fonts that are licensed using free and open licenses such as the [SIL Open Font License][ofl].
 Here are a few sources:

 - [SIL Global][sil-fonts] creates fonts for over 25 scripts that support thousands of languages around the world.
-- [Google Fonts][gf] is a high-performance, global webfont service that also provides over 1000 fonts for download for self-hosting, desktop use and app bundling.
+- [Google Fonts][gf] is a high-performance, global webfont service that also provides over 1700 fonts for download for self-hosting, desktop use and app bundling.
 These fonts, including the full Noto families, support over 100 writing systems.
 - [Adobe][adobe-open-source] provides many of the same fonts as Google Fonts, but also has notable open source projects that support multiple scripts, such as [Source Sans][adobe-source-sans].

-A longer list of sources and projects is available on the [OFL site][ofl-fonts].
+A longer list of sources and projects is available on the [OFL website showcase][ofl-fonts].

 ## Finding fonts for a specific language or writing system